Tan Lee Meng: Career as academic

-Tan joined the University of Singapore's Faculty of Law in 1972, eventually rising to the position of Dean in 1987 and Deputy Vice-Chancellor of the National University of Singapore in 1992.
+Tan joined the University of Singapore's Faculty of Law in 1972, eventually rising to the position of Dean in 1987 (even before turning 40 years old) and Deputy Vice-Chancellor of the National University of Singapore in 1992.
+As an academic, he was said to be "a popular member of the Faculty because of his kind and approachable manner and the clarity of his teaching."

 From 1980 to 1997, he also served as Master of Raffles Hall, staying on campus with students of the National University of Singapore hostel.
+As Dean of the Law Faculty, Tan invited Tan Cheng Han, a subsequent dean, to consider pursuing academia at the NUS Law Faculty, when the latter was a final year law student.

 Tan is the author of the books The Law in Singapore on Carriage of Goods by Sea (1986) and Insurance Law in Singapore (1988), and various law journal articles.
+His books have been hailed by commentators with one commentary noting, while reviewing The Law in Singapore on Carriage of Goods by Sea, that "Singapore is indeed fortunate to have so authoritative an exposition of a major branch of its law".